Uniform Reliability of Self-Join-Free Conjunctive Queries: Defining the Main Reduction

-Hence, in our reduction, given the input bipartite graph $G$, we have constructed the instances $D_p$ and used our oracle to compute the number $N_p$ of subinstances of each $D_p$ that violate~$\Qrst r s t$, for each $0 \leq p < M$, and this process is in PTIME.
-In the next section, we explain how we can use a linear equation system to recover from the numbers~$N_p$ the answer to our original problem on~$G = (R \cup T, S)$, i.e., the number~$P$ of independent-set pairs of~$G$.
+Hence, in our reduction, given the input bipartite graph $G$, we have constructed the instances $D_{p,\phi,\psi}$ and used our oracle to compute the total probability $\Pi_{p,\phi,\psi}$ of subinstances of each $D_{p,\phi,\psi}$ that violate~$Q_1$, for each $p,\phi,\psi$, and this process is in PTIME.
+We will show in the sequel how these probabilities can be used to recover the answer to our original problem on~$G = (R \cup T, S)$, that is, the number~$P$ of independent-set pairs of~$G$.